barumau/pandunia/engli/dunia_baxe.md

 Neither word tone nor variable word stress are necessary in the world language.

-Pandunia has fixed stress.
-The stress falls on the last syllable that is before the vowel ending.
+Pandunia doesn't have lexical tone, and it has fixed stress.
+The stress falls on the syllable before the last consonant.
 Like this:
-**halóu. me vóla lóga bóni dúnia báx.**

-Pandunia doesn't have lexical tone.
+**hálo! mó vól lóge la bón dúnia básha.**
+(_Hello!
+I want to speak the good world language._)